Preeti-sahani/ShapeAI_Internship_Project/README.md

 GitHub is a web-based version-control and collaboration platform for software developers. ...
 GitHub facilitates social coding by providing a web interface to the Git code repository and management tools for collaboration.
 GitHub can be thought of as a serious social networking site for software developers. ties across the repositories.
 # **Introduction**
-This project is focused on exploratory data analysis, aka "EDA", which is essential part of the data science analysis pipeline.
-Also I have tried Scraping the repositories with different topics from github front page.
+This project is focused on exploratory data analysis, aka "EDA", which is an essential part of the data science analysis pipeline.
+Also I have tried Scraping the repositories with different topics from the github front page.
 I have used Python BeautifulSoup to scrape the data.

 # **Requirements**
 Google Colab.